July 5, 2022

 At the end of the interview, she sounded an optimistic note when it comes to applying artificial intelligence to federal data problems.
 It is reassuring to discover a person with “in the trenches” experience combined with strong academic credentials to be positive about the future.

-If you enjoyed this article, you may want to listen to episode #13 Cloud Collisions: Insights on Managing Federal Clouds.
+If you enjoyed this podcast, you may want to listen to episode #13 Cloud Collisions: Insights on Managing Federal Clouds.